-It would be advantageous for the mentors of re-classifying teams and a representative of the chosen classifier team to attend the EU MODEX exercise planning meetings, in order to develop a positive working relationship and encourage active involvement in the negotiations and decision-making process during the exercise planning stage.
+It would be advantageous for the mentors of re-classifying teams and the Team Leader of classifier team to attend the EU MODEX exercise online planning meetings, in order to develop a positive working relationship and encourage active involvement in the negotiations and decision-making process during the exercise planning stage.
 This will also be the first opportunity to review and visit the exercise venue and proposed work sites, so will be highly beneficial to all.
 Funding for this is the responsibility of the re-classifying team.